-The spores may be found in the soil & feces of animals.
+The spores may be found in the soil & faeces of animals.
 Difficulty swallowing, stiff muscles, & muscle spasms.
-Immunizing animals with a tetanus toxoid.
+Immunizing animals with tetanus toxoid.
 Atrophic Rhinitis Two different bacterium,

 Bordetella bronchiospetica & Pasturella, cause atrophic rhinitis.
 Affects the nose, making it crooked and wrinkled.
-Sneezing, nose bleeds, and a tear-stained face occur.
+Sneezing, nose bleeds, and a tear-stained face occurs.

 Sanitation and a good health program are important for prevention.